The rate of purification of quantum trajectories: Quantum trajectories and purification

-As can be observed, verifying hypothesis \pur is difficult in practice.
-The following proposition helps to check \pur and will also be used later in the proof of exponential purification in Section~\ref{sec:purity}.
-It shows that it is actually sufficient to check darkness only up to a finite order.
-Although this result is known within our community \cite{privatecomm} (albeit not written explicitly), we include its proof for the sake of completeness.
+Verifying hypothesis \pur is generally difficult in practice.
+The following proposition provides a practical criterion, showing that it suffices to check darkness up to a finite order.
+It will also be used in the proof of exponential purification in Section~\ref{sec:purity}.
+Although this result is known within the community \cite{privatecomm} (albeit not written explicitly), we include a proof for completeness.